Ulverston - Barrow - Furness Peninsula drive

 From the Abbey visitor centre, turn right on the minor road and soon meet a T junction where you turn right.
 In a short distance meet a mini-roundabout and take the first exit.
-Continue approx 1 mile to a roundabout and take the first exit which is the main A590 towards Barrow.
-Almost immediately turn right towards Roanhead and shortly meet a T junction where you turn left.
-Continue approx 0.8 miles down the narrow lane to Sandscale Haws car park at the end of the lane.
+Leaving Barrow behind, continue for approx 1 mile to a roundabout and take the first exit, which is the main A590 towards Barrow.
+Almost immediately, turn right towards Roanhead and after approx 0.4 miles meet a T junction where you turn left.
+Continue approx 0.8 miles down the narrow lane, through coastal countryside, to Sandscale Haws car park at the end of the lane.

 Distance: 31.9 miles

 Sandscale Haws is a beautiful National Trust Nature Reserve featuring a sandy/pebbly beach backed by a huge area of sand dune grasslands overlooking the Duddon Estuary.
 From the car park, boardwalks lead to the nearby beach or in to the dunes.
 There are lovely views across the Duddon Estuary towards Black Combe mountain and northwards towards central Lakeland mountains.
 As you walk away from the car park, around the headland, you can also see the nearby northern end of Walney Island.

 It is also a significant area for wildlife, including a quarter of the rare Natterjack toads found in the UK.
 There are migratory bird populations of international importance, including Pintail, Red Knot and Common Redshank.
 Over 20,000 wintering waterfowl can be seen regularly.
 If that isn’t enough, it is a paradise for fungus fans with over 300 different kinds recorded in the area, including some extremely rare ones.
 The car park is free for National Trust members, otherwise pay and display.
 There is a small visitor centre and nearby toilets.